cloudbees-core-cd-workshop/workshop-exercises/exercises/artifacts-parallel-sequential-cb-core.md

       }
 ```

 8. Wow, that really makes our Jenkinsfile much more readable.
 Next, navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run the job.
-The job will run successfully using the `yaml` definition from our Shared Library.
+The job will run successfully using the `yaml` definition from the Shared Library you just added to your Pipeline script.

 ## Web Browser Tests with Testcafe